Crowdestor Review 2023: Hands Off From This Platform!

-Crowdestor has been particularly popular in the past because the platform advertised an above-average interest rate of up to 36%.
-However, the fact that a high return also means a high risk is made clear by the figures for the performance of the loan portfolio.
-My Crowdestor review will show why investors should keep their hands off the platform and look at other alternatives instead.
+Crowdestor has received attention from investors due to its offered above-average interest rates of up to 36%.
+However, the fact that a high return also means a high risk is made clear by the numbers when looking at the performance of the loan portfolio.

 Further analyses of other platforms can be found on my P2P Platform Review page.